EduardoNovato/EduardoNovato/README.md

 ## About Me

-I really enjoy ⭐ everything related to technology 🤖, programming 👨‍💻, and I'm passionate about development in general.
+I really enjoy everything related to technology, programming, and I'm passionate about development in general.

-🌿 Trying to become a better person every day.
+Trying to become a better person every day.
 </br>
-⌛ I enjoy personal development and productivity.
+I enjoy personal development and productivity.
 </br>
-🫂 I enjoy working in teams and collaborating with other people.
+I enjoy working in teams and collaborating with other people.
 </br>

 ## Technologies: